DangerousUserDB/DangerousUserDB/README.md

 https://getcomposer.org

+Now, create a `history` folder by running `mkdir history`

-Finnaly, set your tables.
+Finally, set your tables.
 Be sure that these are under the `discord` database.
 You can always change this in the .env file.

 ```
 SOURCE installers/1.sql;